What are the Two Types of Insomnia?

 - Significant stress (divorce, job loss, death of loved one, moving)

-Causes of chronic, long-term insomnia include things like:
+Causes of chronic, long-term insomnia include:

 - Age-related sleep changes